Addicts are given ten syringes a day by the Caracuda drug centre.

 Why?
 Do they have an arrest quota they have to hit, or something?

-Maria has been addicted to heroin for more than four years.
+Maria has been addicted to heroin for over four years.
 She has two kids in an orphanage, but she visits them occasionally.

 VICE: When was your first time taking heroin?